ibm-granite-community/granite-code-cookbook/README.md

 The "Recipes" in the Granite Code Cookbook showcase the capabilities of the Granite Code models.

+This is a DCO test.
+Is this change's commit signed??

 ## Contents

 The Granite Code Cookbook is still in early development.